olin/studentgovernment/student_government_bylaws.md

 Constitution, or, in the case of Referendum, to vote on an amendment to the By-Laws.

-Town Meetings where a vote will be held to amend a Governing Document will require quorum of one half of the Student Body.
+Town Meetings where a vote is held to amend a Governing Document require quorum of one half of the Student Body.
 Amendments may not be changed during Town Meetings with the exception that typos may be corrected.
 An open discussion and a question and answer session must precede a vote to amend a Governing Document.

-At the close of the Town Meeting, all present students will vote by secret ballot, once per amendment with the option to either accept or reject the amendment.
+At the close of the Town Meeting, all present students vote by secret ballot, once per amendment with the option to either accept or reject the amendment.
 If quorum is reached and an amendment receives more than 50% of the votes of those present, the amendment passes and the Governing Document is changed accordingly.
 Otherwise, the Governing Document remains unchanged.
-The Vice President for Communications will send an announcement describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.
+The Vice President for Communications sends an announcement describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.

 ### Article 13.
 Transparency.

 #### Section 1.
 Purpose.

-To make the Student Government well-organized and accessible to the Student Body, the Student Government and its Committees will strive to effectively communicate with the Student Body through use of email, school-administered file shares, and physical documents.
+To make the Student Government well-organized and accessible to the Student Body, the Student Government and its Committees strive to effectively communicate with the Student Body through use of email, school-administered file shares, and physical documents.

 #### Section 2.
 Transparency Documents.

-The Student Government will maintain a number of running documents describing the actions of the Student Government for the duration of its existence.
+The Student Government maintains a number of running documents describing the actions of the Student Government for the duration of its existence.
 The purpose of these documents is to gather information about the Student Government in an easily-read way.
-These Transparency Documents will be continuously updated by the members of the Student Government, and will be as
+These Transparency Documents are continuously updated by the members of the Student Government, and are as follows:
-follows:

 **The List of Official Actions.** This document is to record every Official Action of the Student Government and the Council of Olin Representatives, which are described in [Article 1, Section 4](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-4-official-actions) and [Article 2, Section 8](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-8-official-actions) respectively.
-The document will be in reverse-chronological order (with the most recent Official Action at the top), and contain the full text of every Official Action, as well as a brief summary of the action if necessary.
+The document is in reverse-chronological order (with the most recent Official Action at the top), and contains the full text of every Official Action, as well as a brief summary of the action if necessary.

-**The Report on the Student Activities Fund.** As described in [Article 2, Section 2](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-2-executives), The Vice President for Finance will create a State of the Student Activities Fund report once per semester.
-A copy of this semesterly report will be added to an ongoing Report on the Student Activities Fund, which will be in reverse-chronological order (with the most recent report at the top).
+**The Report on the Student Activities Fund.** As described in [Article 2, Section 2](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-2-executives), The Vice President for Finance creates a State of the Student Activities Fund report once per semester.
+A copy of this semesterly report is added to an ongoing Report on the Student Activities Fund, which is in reverse-chronological order (with the most recent report at the top).

-**The Meeting Minutes.** Each meeting of the Student Government and its Committees, including Town Meetings, will have minutes detailing the topics discussed in the meeting and actions that were taken.
-Copies of these minutes will be kept in a central location Meetings which the presiding officer of the meeting deem private and inappropriate for general knowledge, such as Honor Board hearings, are exempted.
+**The Meeting Minutes.** Each meeting of the Student Government and its Committees, including Town Meetings, have minutes detailing the topics discussed in the meeting and actions that were taken.
+Copies of these minutes are kept in a central location Meetings which the presiding officer of the meeting deem private and inappropriate for general knowledge, such as Honor Board hearings, are exempted.

-**The Governing Documents History.** All past versions of the Governing Documents will be kept in a central location.
+**The Governing Documents History.** All past versions of the Governing Documents are kept in a central location.
 Minor changes, such as changes to grammar, spelling, references, or names of people, digital, or physical locations, are not required to have a unique version.

-Additionally, each Transparency Document must contain the name of a current member of the Student Government, specifically identified as the contact for questions or comments regarding the Transparency Document.
+Additionally, each Transparency Document contains the name of a current member of the Student Government, specifically identified as the contact for questions or comments regarding the Transparency Document.

 #### Section 3.
 Call to Action.

-An annual Call to Action will be sent to the Student Body in the first two weeks of classes each school year.
-This Call to Action will inform the Student Body of the core-discussion mailing list, of the locations of the Transparency Documents, of the elected members of the Student Government, and of the planned open meeting times of the Student Government and its Committees.
+An annual Call to Action is sent to the Student Body in the first two weeks of classes each school year.
+This Call to Action informs the Student Body of the core-discussion mailing list, of the locations of the Transparency Documents, of the elected members of the Student Government, and of the planned open meeting times of the Student Government and its Committees.